COVID-19

 Masking is currently optional on campus, except in following situations:

-• Students with known exposure may return to campus but should be masked at all times for the 10 days immediately following exposure.
+- Students with known COVID-19 exposure are welcome on campus but should be masked at all times for the 5 days immediately following exposure.

-• Positive students should continue to wear a face mask until the end of Day 10 regardless of whether symptoms are present, especially when indoors and anytime they are around others.
+- Students who have tested positive for COVID-19 should continue to wear a face mask until the end of day 5 regardless of whether symptoms are present, especially when indoors and anytime they are around others.

-• Negative students are encouraged to wear a mask while symptoms are present, especially when indoors and anytime they are around others.
+- Students who have tested negative for COVID-19 while symptoms are present should be masked, especially when indoors and anytime they are around others.

-Please be respectful of the masking choices of individuals and treat others with respect and civility.
+Please be respectful of the masking choices of others and treat everyone with respect and civility.
 There is no place for harassment or bullying of anyone based on their masking choice.
-We should trust that they are making the best choice for their situation.

 Student Employees